NSSAC/PhyloGAS/AlternativeMutationalModel/va_delta_v02/README.md

 The fast file is very big.
 It is a real file and is therefore not included in the github repo.
+But see below for where to get them on rivanna.

 For the first analysis, entropy analysis, the random number seed is not used, I believe.